dbpedia/fact-extractor/README.md

 3. Commit **frequently** with **clear** messages
 4. Make a pull request

+## Coding Style
+Please use 4 spaces (soft tab) for indentation.
+Pull requests not complying to this will be ignored.

 ## References
 - [FrameNet: A Knowledge Base for Natural Language Processing](http://www.aclweb.org/anthology/W/W14/W14-3001.pdf)
 - [Outsourcing FrameNet to the Crowd](http://www.aclweb.org/anthology/P13-2130)